 Inspect for bed bugs with a flashlight.

-Bed bugs are small, wingless insects that can feed on sleeping humans at night.
-These nocturnal insects hide along seams of mattresses, in box springs, or in cracks and crevices near sleeping areas.
-Eliminating an infestation requires removing or treating all infested material and monitoring to be sure bed bugs are gone.
+Bed bugs are small, wingless insects that can feed on blood from sleeping humans and other animals.
+These insects hide along seams of mattresses, within box springs, or within cracks and crevices in furniture, personal belongings, and structural elements near sleeping and resting areas.
+Eliminating an infestation is best done by a professional pest control company and may require removing or treating all infested material and monitoring to be sure bed bugs are gone.

 Bed bug identification and biology.

-- Bed bugs feed only on blood and must have one blood meal prior to molting to the next, larger nymphal stage.
+- Bed bugs feed only on blood and must have one blood meal prior to molting to the next stage.

-- Adults can feed every few days but can survive many months without food.
+- Adults may feed every five to seven days but can survive many months without food.

 What are associated health problems?

-- Bed bug feeding is painless.
-Victims usually remain asleep.
+- Bed bug feeding is usually painless; Sleeping victims are typically unaware.

-- Areas around bites might redden, swell, and itch.
-Some people have no reaction.
+- Areas around bites might redden, swell, and itch several days later; some people have no reaction.

 - Bed bugs aren’t known to spread diseases, but scratching bites can lead to infections.